A genealogy research plan is crucial to finding your ancestors. Learn how to create a successful plan to grow your family tree.

 2. Types of Records to Search

-Now that you know what you want to know, what type of records do you need to research?
+Now that you have your research question and know what you want to know, what type of records do you need to research?

 You may need to first research what records are available for the time period and location where your ancestor lived.